THE FELDENKRAIS METHOD WITH MICHELLE DRERUP

 Everyone loves that feeling of being “in the zone” or “in the flow” when playing a sport, playing a musical instrument, creating a work of art, or solving a problem.
 When you're in flow during an athletic activity, you feel confident and ready to adapt to ever-changing circumstances.
 You can clearly see all around you and anticipate what to do next.
 Your movements feel effortless and graceful.
 Your mind is creative and alert, yet relaxed.
 There's no need for mind over body; your mind and body are one.
 You think of what to do, and it is done.
 When you're in the zone while practicing your sport, you pick up new skills and refine old skills with ease.
 You have frequent breakthroughs; actions that were difficult become easy and feel almost effortless.

 You've probably also felt the frustration of being off your game.
 You feel uncoordinated, out of synch, not yourself.
 Has your performance ever plateaued for a long time?
 Have you ever slid into a performance slump, unable even to do what you used to do well?
 No matter how hard you try, no matter how much you practice, it doesn't get better.
 In fact, sometimes the harder you try, the worse your performance gets.
 Maybe pain or injury are interfering with your performance.
-Perhaps you feel as though one wrong move could tear a muscle, tendon, or ligament or aggravate an injury you already have.
+Perhaps you feel as though one wrong move could seriously injure you or aggravate an injury you already have.

 As an athlete who has struggled with debilitating injuries, chronic pain, and performance limitations, I understand the frustration and despair that can come with these challenges.
 When I first discovered the Feldenkrais Method®, I was seeking relief from severe chronic pain following my injury-plagued college volleyball career.
 At the time, I had no desire to ever again play the game I once loved; I hoped only to live with a more tolerable level of pain.
 With my first Feldenkrais lesson, I experienced incredible pain-relief.
 As I continued with the method, the familiar pain was replaced with nearly forgotten feelings of agility, spontaneity, speed, and power.
 Memories of the fun I used to have playing volleyball, before the game had become a job that was about hard work and pushing through pain, also returned to me.
 And I returned to playing the game.
 I came to the method for the pain-relief, but I stayed for the excitement of learning to move better than I ever had before!
 I continue to use Feldenkrais to prevent and heal injuries, relieve pain, and improve skills in sports, dance, and everyday activities.
 I also use it to rebalance my emotional state, which makes everything I do in life flow more smoothly.